Apr 06, 2021

 Thermal shock resistance is also a significant attribute that sets porcelain bakeware apart from glass baking dishes.
 Porcelain is freezer safe, and refrigerator safe, and does not need to come to room temperature before being put in the oven.
 This is essential for reheating leftovers in the oven or preparing food ahead of time when hosting dinner parties.
 Since a glass baking dish is way more fragile than porcelain, it cannot handle the same thermal shock.
 In fact, it can’t take any thermal shock.
 Glass baking dishes or glass pie dishes should be at room temperature before being place in an oven or freezer.

 While most bakeware should be measured by how it performs, it would be naive to look past its appearance.
 Bakeware should double as a serving piece, so design and aesthetics are essential components to consider when deciding which material is best for you.
-Bringing a French-made porcelain baking dish to your table or a gorgeous slate blue or olive green baking dish will stand out and shine, rather than a glass baking dish, which allows you to see all components of the dish.
+Bringing a French-made porcelain baking dish to your table will stand out and shine, rather than a glass baking dish, which allows you to see all components of the dish.

 In the end, having bakeware that can stand up to any task is a must.
 There are various materials, whether it’s ceramic, glass, or porcelain.
-The two highest performing materials are porcelain and ceramic.
-Porcelain bakeware has a higher threshold for heat and thermal shock resistance, but both are able to completely withstand normal durability for your everyday use.
-If you find yourself looking to upgrade your bakeware collection, or your simply a new buyer, check out our line of French-made Bakeware.
+And the best of these materials is clearly porcelain.
+It is the strongest, most classic-looking, and has all the high-performing attributes you need.
+If you find yourself looking to upgrade your bakeware collection, or your simply a new buyer, check out our line of French-made Porcelain Bakeware.